-Serbia vs Moldova
+Serbia vs Moldova by DamirJ

 In quite an difficult group, Serbia did well so far having three victories and three draws.
 It's nothing remarkable, but the teams look very similar in this group as they have Ireland, Wales and Austria as main rivals for the placement to Russia, so such record for now is just fine as the side stands first in the group together with Ireland with twelve points, which is four points more than Wales and Austria on third and fourth position.

 In such situation, matches against two weakest sides in the group, Georgia and Moldova are must win for the other nations, so a match against Moldova for Serbia is a must win in order to keep the chances high for the first position.
 In the most recent game, the team took just a point in a 1:1 home match against Wales, being generally better during the match, but creating very little dangerous situation despite majority of ball possession during the ninety minutes.

 In comparison to previous few call-ups, defnder Dusko Tosic (19/1, Besiktas) and midfielders Lazar Markovic (22/3, Liverpool) and Aleksandar Ignjovski (12/0, Freiburg) won't be part of the team.